-Zeam aiming to raise talents of youths around and outside the Municipality of Bungoma and outside the Municipality of Bungoma The word Zion was given the team in accordance to where most of these youngmen now turned up to be good youngmen, have been Most of them Bhang addict Smokers, theory all Brew Drinkers, Things e.t.
-C. The Situation around pombo Tano becan a Uncontrolable in terms of Security and It is when we the few felt and intervened and Combred Six neighbourhood Villages believed to be harbouring these young culprits Something truly to say we have managed to Control and now we have Zion Fc
+Zeam aiming to raise talents of youths around and outside the Municipality of Bungoma The word Zean was given the team in accordance to where most of these youngmen now turned up to be good youngmen, have been Most of them Bhang addict smokers, theavy all Brew Drinkers, Things e.t.
+C Time Situation around pombo Tano became the controlable in terms of Security and It is when we the few felt and intervened and Combred Six neighbourhood Villages believed to be harbouring these young enlprits Something truly to Say we have managed to Control and now we have Zion Fc.

-It is in this respect the Steering Committee feel that what we have done is enough Since we have Spent and the relevant O County Offices or the Admisstrative line to Come in So as we can not let these young men ldle again, where we believe they will entomatically fall back to their former bad hasbits.
+It is in this respect the Steering Committee feel that what we have done is enough Since we have Spent and the relevant O County Offices or the Admisstrative line to Come in So as we can not let these young men ldle again, where we believe they will entomatically fall back to their former bad habbits.

-Leaders but even businessmen, leading professional anyone Outside there.
+leaders but even businessmen, leading frofessional anyone Outside there.

-At Present ZION FC Under Umbrella of ZION Sports Association lucollaboration with other 8 municipality Football Teams, we are in Process of organising luter - Estates ()
+At Present ZION FC Under Umbrella of ZION Sports Association lucollaboration with other & municipality Football Teams, we are in Process of organising luter-Estates